romenti/romenti.github.io/_pages/about.md

 Welcome to my page!
 ======

-I am a PhD student in Statistics at the University of Bologna.
+I am a Statistics PhD student at the University of Bologna.
+I am involved in the research project [**GENPOP**](http://genpop.org) (Genes, genealogies and the evolution of demographic change and social inequality)

-My research fields are Formal Demography, Historical Demography and Digital Demography.
+My research fields are Formal Demography for Indirect Fertility Estimation and Kinship Models, Historical Demography and Digital Demography.
 ![](http://romenti.github.io/images/profile_image.jpg)

 Getting started